 This is where criticism of Ramos and Pique comes into play.
 With the latter marking Arjen Robben, Van Persie is being played onside.

 Ramos is at fault as well for allowing Van Persie plenty of freedom and the chance to get behind him.
-He appears to think he’s be fast enough to catch up to the striker, but with the Dutchman already behind him and in full stride that’s not going to happen.
+He appears to think he’s fast enough to catch up to the striker, but with the Dutchman already behind him and in full stride that’s not going to happen.

 With the ball put right where he needed it, it’s all left for Van Persie to slow down time and cement his place in World Cup folklore.